 I am a birth-worker.
 I believe there is nothing more beautiful and satisfying in this world than to give birth to and love a child.
 I believe in women + families and the empowerment the birthing experience can bring.
 Giving birth changed my life, from the inside out, and it is my calling to assist others in finding the strength that their unique birth offers.
-In October of 2017, I graduated from National College of Midwifery with an Associate of Science degree in Midwifery.
+I graduated from National College of Midwifery in 2017 with an Associate of Science degree in Midwifery.
 Upon completion of this program, I earned my CPM/LM credential in California where I am currently practicing as a home birth midwife.
-In 2010 I completed my first doula training through Nia Center for Birth and Family Life in Oakland, California.
+I began my path as a birth worker in 2010, after the home birth of my son, attended by midwives in Oakland, California.
+I completed my first doula training shortly after through Nia Center for Birth and Family Life.
 In 2013, I completed a second doula training program in Oakland through Bay Area Midwifery: A Community Wellness And Birth Center.
-I continue to work as a birth and postpartum doula throughout the Bay Area.
+Alongside my midwifery practice, I continue to work as a birth, postpartum and hybrid doula throughout the Bay Area.
 It is my heartfelt belief that birth is a natural, beautiful, physiological and spiritual event.

 Extras … I hold a bachelors degree in Women’s Studies and Creative Writing from The Evergreen State College.
 I left a little piece of my heart in the Pacific Northwest, having moved to the Bay Area after living there for 6 years.
 Aside from midwifery, I also have a passionate interest for cooking and baking.
 I moved to the bay area in 2008, but have loved it since my first visit to San Francisco at age 10.
 I currently reside with my family in El Cerrito, CA.